 In order to share a safe and positive experience, we ask that you book a timed reservation to visit Hauser & Wirth Somerset.
 Please visit our location page to make a reservation or register here to join us for the opening day.

-This Autumn, Hauser & Wirth Somerset will present a significant body of early work by pioneering New York-based artist Lee Lozano (1930–1999).
-Created c.
-1962, the paintings and drawings of this series use airplanes as a central image, and can be considered as examples of the artist’s exploration of creative energy in its purist form.
+Lee Lozano (1930–1999) was a key figure and pioneer within the New York art scene of the 1960s and early 1970s.
+A shrewd observer of urban culture, Lozano created work in response to the constraints of constitutional systems, disrupting dynamics of gender, power, money and politics.
+Created in 1962–1963, the early paintings and drawings on view at Hauser & Wirth Somerset use airplanes as a central image and can be considered as examples of the artist’s passionate exploration of creative energy in its purist form.
 Iris Müller-Westermann writes about the series as ‘Metaphors for a kind of thought energy—for ideas circulating, being heard and taken in, processed, produced, and sent out again.
 One could regard these airplane pictures as investigations of the raw material necessary for every sort of creative activity.
 After all, everything starts with an idea, including art.’
-Lozano’s works from the 1960s are stylistically distinct, admired for their energy, confidence and physicality, whilst exploiting the boundaries between body and machine, eroticism and aggression, to powerful effect.
+Lozano’s works from the early 1960s are stylistically distinct, admired for their furious physicality, unapologetic confidence and urgent energy.
+They exploit the boundaries between body and machine, eroticism and aggression, to powerful effect.

 Press release courtesy Hauser & Wirth.

 At Hauser & Wirth Somerset, the playful and provocative practices of American artists Lee Lozano and Nicole Eisenman are drawn together in two exhibitions, running until 10 January 2021